Kevin3777/Enhancing-intent-understanding-for-ambiguous-prompt/README.md

 ### 1. Dual-Objective CLIP Reward Optimization (Section 3.2.1, Eq.
 14)

-To balance visual continuity with respect to the historical prompt while remaining responsive to new user feedback, the reward function $\mathcal{R}(\Theta)$ is formulated as[cite: 1, 2]:
+To balance visual continuity with respect to the historical prompt while remaining responsive to new user feedback, the reward function $\mathcal{R}(\Theta)$ is formulated as:

 $$\mathcal{R}(\Theta) = \text{CLIP}(I_{\text{gen}}, P_{\text{prev}}) + \lambda \cdot \text{CLIP}(I_{\text{gen}}, P_{\text{new}})$$

-where $\lambda = 0.2$ serves as an empirically validated trade-off weight[cite: 1, 2].
+where $\lambda = 0.2$ serves as an empirically validated trade-off weight.

 ```python
 import torch